Matheus Machado

-Matheus Pires Machado (born 9 July 2001) is a Brazilian footballer who plays as a midfielder for club Montrose.
+Matheus Pires Machado (born 9 July 2001) is a Brazilian footballer who plays as a midfielder for Elgin City.

 Career

 Machado began his career with Red Bull Brasil, before signing for Scottish club Inverness Caledonian Thistle in August 2018.
 He was included in a first-team squad for the first time in March 2019, and made his debut in the 2019–20 season, coming on late in a 3-1 loss to Partick Thistle.

 He was released by the club in June 2020 when his contract expired.
 He subsequently joined Portugal's Primera Liga side, Rio Ave on 1 July 2020.

 Machado returned to Scottish football in August 2021, signing for Elgin City.
 He made his debut for Elgin in a 2–0 away loss to Edinburgh City after being substituted on in the final 20 minutes.

 On 9 August 2022, Machado left Elgin and joined Highland Football League side Rothes.

 On 31 January 2023, Machado was signed by League One side, Montrose.

+On 31 January 2026, Machado returned to Elgin City on a two-and-a-half year deal.